 James Cane, who joined Linton Capital in 2011, has been a chief executive and finance director in both listed and private equity-backed businesses.
 He was a non-executive director of the Lambeth Building Society until its sale to the Nationwide in 2006.
-James, a fellow of the Institute of Chartered Accountants and an associate of the Securities Institute, has operated a consultancy business for over thirty years and is Finance Director of K&C REIT plc.
+James, a fellow of the Institute of Chartered Accountants, has operated a consultancy business for over thirty years and is Finance Director of K&C REIT plc.

 James was the chief financial officer of 8 Miles LLP, a private equity firm managing a fund to invest in buyouts across Africa.
 He has also advised a number of national and international private-equity firms on strategy, fundraising, marketing and business development.

 James has been a trustee of the UK's longest-established drama school, LAMDA (the London Academy of Music and Dramatic Art) since 2008 and chairs its finance committee.
 He is also a member of the finance committee of The Queen's Club, the UK's premier racquet sports club.